Arran Fernandez: Biography

-Gaby Roslin's The Terry and Gaby Show on British TV in 2003, when he beat mathematics populariser Johnny Ball in a live mental arithmetic contest, successfully extracting the fifth roots of several large integers.
+Gaby Roslin's The Terry and Gaby Show on British TV in 2003, when he beat mathematics popularizer Johnny Ball in a live mental arithmetic contest, successfully extracting the fifth roots of several large integers.

 In September 2018, having completed master's and doctoral degrees at the University of Cambridge, Fernandez joined the faculty of the Eastern Mediterranean University in Northern Cyprus as an assistant professor of mathematics, where in 2022 he became an associate professor.
 His main research areas are in fractional calculus and analytic number theory.